portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 **Benchmarking**: [veure](Benchmarking.md#ShipCalls)
 ### Liner Services
-An important offer of a Port its related to foreland connections.
-So that, a port must publish a list with which ports have sea conection.
+An important offer of a Port is related to foreland connections.
+So that, a port must publish a list with which ports have sea connection.
 This information should contain:
 - Liner Service Name
 - Shipowner
 - Periodicity
 - List of linked ports
 - TEU weekly
 ### Ports Infrastructure
-Information about port insfrastructure:
+Information about port infrastructure:
 - Latitude/Longitud
 - Land area
 - Berths (length, depths, loading capacities, contact information)